-So it’s not exactly a necessity, but by plugging the X-mini II Capsule Speaker into my smartphone or laptop, I get impressive sound quality with surprisingly excellent bass for such a small device.
+So it’s not exactly a necessity, but by plugging the super lightweight X-mini Capsule Speaker into my smartphone or laptop, I get impressive sound quality with surprisingly excellent bass for such a small device.
 The battery lasts up to 12 hours and can be charged with a USB cable (included).

 To store the speaker, I just collapse it into a ball that fits into my hand and throw it into a packing square.

 Prefer wireless?
 There’s also a Bluetooth version.

 I have unusually shaped ears.
 Standard earbuds just don’t stay in them, but the Bose SoundTrue In-Ear Headphones comfortably fit my ears like a glove, thanks to their unique shape.
 And, of course, they deliver superior Bose sound quality.